LarsBesselmann/Liberty-Getting-Started-M2M/README.md

     “**Transaction Type**” options.

     f.
 In the **use case recorder**, enter **`9`**, to stop the **use case recorder** stopwatch for the test case

     <kbd>![mono2micro-hitcount-done.png](./images/media/mono2micro-hitcount-done.png)</kbd>

     The **use case recorder** has now captured the START and STOP timestamps for the use cases, which corresponds to the timestamps  recorded in the Liberty log file from the  instrumented version of the DefaultApplication.

-        A filename is not specified.
-Creating a default file: "context_1681760275797.json".
-        Enter <Label> to start recording current context or enter 1 to exit. snoop
-        Enter 9 to stop the recording of the current context.
-        9
-        LABEL                         START               STOP
-        snoop                         1681760361067       1681760473074
-        Enter <Label> to start recording current context or enter 1 to exit. hitcount
-        Enter 9 to stop the recording of the current context.
-        9
-        LABEL                         START               STOP
-        snoop                         1681760361067       1681760473074
-        hitcount                      1681760611677       1681760779450
-        Enter <Label> to start recording current context or enter 1 to exit.

     g.
 In the **use case recorder**, enter **`1`**, to quit